 Hediste diversicolor and other important characterizing species are adapted to living within the intertidal zone where temperatures fluctuate.
-Some resistance to temperature fluctuations is achieved by burying within the sediment, which buffers against acute temperature changes over the tidal cycle. the sensitivity assessment for this pressure is largely based on geographic range as a proxy for thermal tolerances, laboratory experiements and field observations.
+Some resistance to temperature fluctuations is achieved by burying within the sediment, which buffers against acute temperature changes over the tidal cycle.

 The geographic range of Hediste diversicolor (throughout north-west Europe on the Baltic Sea, North Sea and along Atlantic coasts to the Mediterranean) suggests that it is tolerant of a range of temperatures and a temperature increase at benchmark levels is unlikely to have an adverse effect on UK populations.
 Hediste diversicolor can tolerate temperatures from below zero under Baltic ice to high summer temperatures in Black Sea lagoons (>25°C) (Smith, 1977).

 Hediste diversicolor were not strongly affected by heat waves in an estuary in north western Portugal, where temperatures reached 40°C in intertidal pools (higher temperatures than experienced around UK and Irish coasts) (Dolbeth et al., 2011).
-Grilo et al., 2011) found that at a Portuguese site, surface deposit feeders gradually decreased in periods of higher temperatures.
-However, sub-surface deposit feeders became dominant for up to three years after heat wave conditions had passed.
+Grilo et al., 2011) found that, at a Portuguese site, surface deposit feeders gradually decreased in periods of higher temperatures.
+However, sub-surface deposit feeders became dominant for up to 3 years after heat wave conditions had passed.

-Temperature change may adversely affect reproduction of Hediste diversicolor.
+Temperature change may adversely affect reproduction.
 Bartels-Hardege and Zeeck (1990) demonstrated that an increase from 12°C and maintenance of water temperature at 16°C induced reproduction in Hediste diversicolor specimens outside the normal period of spawning, and without a drop in temperature to simulate winter conditions the spawning period was prolonged and release of gametes was not synchronized.
 Poor synchronization of spawning could result in reduced recruitment, as gametes are wasted and mature specimens die shortly after gamete release.

 In Europe, Limecola balthica occurs as far south as the Iberian Peninsula and hence would be expected to tolerate higher temperatures than experienced in Britain and Ireland.
-Oertzen (1969) recorded that Limecola balthica could tolerate temperatures up to 49°C before thermal numbing of gill cilia occurred, presumably resulting in death.
-Ratcliffe et al. (1981) reported that Limecola balthica from the Humber Estuary, UK, tolerated 6 hours of exposure to temperatures up to 37.5°C with no mortality.
-Wilson (1981) show that the lethal temperatures for Limecola balthica change between seasons as individuals acclimate to seasonal changes.
+Oertzen (1969) recorded that Limecola balthica (as Macoma balthica) could tolerate temperatures up to 49°C before thermal numbing of gill cilia occurred, presumably resulting in death.
+Ratcliffe et al., (1981) reported that Limecola balthica (as Macoma balthica) from the Humber Estuary, UK, tolerated 6 hours of exposure to temperatures up to 37.5°C with no mortality.
+Wilson (1981) show that the lethal temperatures for Limecola balthica change between seasons.
 Critical temperatures were studied for a Limecola balthica population in Dublin Bay, and a summer maximum of 37.5 and winter maximum of 27.5 were reported (Wilson, 1981).
-Tolerances were also reported to change with height up the shore, which suggested adaptation to prevailing conditions.
+Tolerances were also reported to change with height up the shore, which suggested tolerances adapt to variable conditions.